Robustness and Generalization for Metric Learning: Robustness and Generalization for Metric Learning

 \subsection{Pseudo-robustness}

-The previous study requires the robustness property to be true for every learning pair.
-We show, with the following definition, that it is possible to relax the robustness to be true for only a subpart of the sample and yet be able to derive generalization guarantees.
+The previous study requires the robustness property to be satisfied for every training pair.
+In this section, we show that it is possible to relax the robustness such that it must hold only for a subset of the possible pairs, while still providing generalization guarantees.